Naseband/GTA-DoNotCrash/README.md

 # Interference with missions

-There are quite a few missions that are either a lot easier to play because the AI stops working, or incredibly hard (like Carmageddon (VC)).
+There are quite a few missions that are either a lot easier to play because the AI stops working, or pretty annoying (like Carmageddon (VC)).
 I aim to fix the AI as well as possible.
-Take a look at the config to disable swapping to objective vehicles.

 # To Do